j-u-p-iter/jupiter-tools/MANAGING_DEVELOPERS_TOOLS.md

 To manage Node version we use the tool called Volta.
 The full description of this tool can be found here: https://volta.sh/.
 Here we'll just provide the main commands we are using to manage Node version.

+But before we get familiar with the commands, let's let breifly at the principles underneath of this tool.
+Let's look how this tool works.
+It's always very useful to have at least breif understanding of how this/that tool works since it makes it easier to understand the set up process and also it can help if you need sometime to debug this tool.